zdravkov/kendo-docs/getting-started/mobile/listview.md

 ---
-title: kendo.mobile.ui.ListView
+title: Mobile ListView
 slug: gs-mobile-listview
 tags: api,mobile
 publish: true
 ---

-# Mobile ListView Overview
+# Mobile ListView

 The Kendo Mobile ListView widget is used to display flat or grouped list of items.
 It can be either used in unbound mode by enhancing an HTML `ul` element, or bound to a DataSource instance.